MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-control-statements.md

 - When you write if expressions with then and else parts, write them so that the then result is more probable than the else one.

-- If the last statement in the then part of an if-then-else statement is an exit or an ERROR, do not continue with an else statement.
+- If the last statement in the then part of an if-then-else statement is an exit or an error, do not continue with an else statement.

 #### Example